digisquad-repo/kunai-rules/README.md

 > Kunai is a powerful tool designed to bring actionable insights for tasks such as security monitoring and threat hunting on Linux systems.
 Think of it as the Linux counterpart to Sysmon on Windows, tailored for comprehensive and precise event monitoring.

-If you're the kind of person who investigates every unusual system behavior even a subtle change in CPU fan frequency then kunai is for you.
+If you're the kind of person who investigates every unusual system behavior — even a subtle change in CPU fan frequency — then Kunai is for you.
-Additionnaly, if you're a ninja, this might be your next weapon of choice... although I still prefer the katana. 😉
+Additionally, if you're a ninja, this might be your next weapon of choice... although I still prefer the katana. 😉

 ---

 ## Why this repository?

-### Goals of the rules set
+### Goals of the rule sets

-Most attacks rely on either:
+Most attacks rely on one (or more) of the following:
 - Existing system utilities (LOLbins, scripting, etc.)
 - Modifying configuration files to establish persistence
 - ...

 This rule set was designed with those patterns in mind.
 It focuses on:
 - Detecting changes to critical configuration files
-- Highlighting usage of uncommon or potentially dangerous binaries
+- Highlighting the use of uncommon or potentially dangerous binaries
 - Reducing noise while surfacing meaningful signals
 - ...